 Tax Time is Employer Certification Form Time

 Employment certification forms are essential in tracking progress towards Public Service Loan Forgiveness (PSLF).

 There isn’t a requirement to submit your employer certification form at tax time, but it is an excellent habit to get started.
 Yearly submission of these forms is the best way to ensure that you are meeting the requirements for PSLF.
 By making employer certification forms part of your annual tax routine, you make sure that this critical step does not get skipped over.

-File Taxes Jointly or Married Filing Separately
+Should Student Loan Borrowers File 2020 Tax Returns Jointly or Married Filing Separately?